bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 ---

 Easy steps to add a Google search bar or box to your website.
 You need not have any coding knowledge to follow the steps below.
-This method works with all major CMS’s such as WordPress, Ghost, Drupal, Joomla, etc.
+This method works with all major CMS's such as WordPress, Ghost, Drupal, Joomla, etc.

 ![How to add a Google Search Bar to your Website](https://cdn-bbeoo.nitrocdn.com/qmCVQYRCWGzHArsQEaxlonBAyCtBBIUq/assets/static/optimized/rev-5e70179/wp-content/uploads/2021/01/How-to-add-a-Google-Search-Bar-to-your-Website-1024x576.png)